Hasbro is crap.

 I remember clearly that no matter the size of them, Marvel Legends were 20 NZD a piece.
 So you could get a huge monkey-arms Juggernaut, with a removable helmet, hella articulation and detailing on a single card.
 Figures came with bases for a while, detailed better than Hasbro’s current figures.
 Cards were unique to the characters, with a little bio on the back.
 None of this ‘Maidens of Might’ or ‘Skyline Sirens’ bullshit.

 What iteration of Juggernaut has ever had a helmet and bands in a different color from his costume??

 Nowadays, no matter the cheapness, or shonkiness of them, Legends are 40 NZD.
 How is it that in addition to a unique, high-quality figure you used to get parts for BAF’s like this:

 and yet with advances in technology and a whole crowd of avid, money-throwing collectors, we get these shockers:

 There are better BAF’s that Hasbro has done, yes, I know (Warlock, Foom).
 But here are 8 – a fair sample – and just look at them.
 The tiny ones and the normal-sized ones have less articulation and attention to detail than many single-carded figures (Rocket looks sick IMO, but is practically a figurine).
 Thanos looks like he came out of a Kinder Suprise.
 Ultron probably has Chinese knock-off’s out there that look better.
-Since when has Kreel been huge?
-(A genuine question as I know him primarily from Secret Wars).
+Since when has Kreel been so huge?
 When has he been drawn looking like Sloth from the Goonies?